edgedb/edgedb/docs/intro/quickstart/setup.rst

 .. edb:split-section::

-  Use git to clone the Next.js starter template into a new directory called ``flashcards``.
+  Use git to clone `the Next.js starter template <https://github.com/geldata/quickstart-nextjs>`_ into a new directory called ``flashcards``.
 This will create a fully configured Next.js project and a local |Gel| instance with an empty schema.
-You will see the database instance being installed and the project being initialized.
+You will see the database instance being created and the project being initialized.
 You are now ready to start building the application.

   .. code-block:: sh